-Gaseous Cycle - An Introduction
+Gaseous Cycle - An Introduction to Atmospheric and Hydrospheric Processes

-: the reservoir is the atmosphere or the hydrosphere — water cycle, carbon cycle, nitrogen
+: the reservoir is the atmosphere or the hydrosphere — water cycle, carbon cycle, nitrogen cycle, methane (compound) cycle, etc.

-Steps in Carbon Cycle
+Steps in the Carbon Cycle and Their Environmental Impact

 - Description: The carbon cycle describes the movement of carbon between the atmosphere, oceans, land, and living organisms.